-Harold Uhlman is a frequent guest contributor to ThinkBlueLA.com and a longtime Dodger fan who hails from about as far away from Dodger Stadium as you possibly can get – Nova Scotia, Canada.
+Harold Uhlman is longtime Dodger fan who hails from about as far away from Dodger Stadium as you can get – Nova Scotia, Canada.
 One evening in 1952, young Harold was slowly turning the dial on his radio and happened to hear a man with a golden voice describing a baseball game.
 The man, of course, was Hall of Fame broadcaster Vin Scully and the baseball team was the Brooklyn Dodgers.
 Aided by Vinny’s call of a Duke Snider home run, Harold instantly became a Dodger fan for life.
 Ironically, had Harold turned his radio dial a fraction of an inch more, he would have tuned into a Giants game in progress and the unthinkable may have happened.
 Harold’s passion within his passion is his love of the Dodgers minor league affiliate teams which he closely follows.
-This gives Harold an intimate knowledge of the youngsters coming up within the Dodgers farm system, which he frequently shares with ThinkBlueLA.com readers.
+This gives Harold an intimate knowledge of the youngsters coming up within the Dodgers farm system, which he frequently shares with ThinkBlueLA readers.

 Harold is a retired school teacher and school administrator.
 He is an avid baseball card collector with more that 30,000 cards in his collection – most of which are Dodgers and Dodger prospects.

-Robb Anderson, also an occasional guest contributor, was born and raised in Iowa and now lives in Tepoztlan, Morelos, Mexico.
-His family has a long history with the Dodgers dating back to the Brooklyn Dodger days when his grandmother, then a nursing student in Brooklyn, won a date with Hall of Famer Pee Wee Reese in a contest.
+Robb Anderson was born and raised in Iowa and now lives in Tepoztlan, Morelos, Mexico.
+Robb’s roots as a Dodger fan dates back to the Brooklyn Dodger days when his grandmother, then a nursing student in Brooklyn, won a date with Hall of Famer Pee Wee Reese in a contest.

-Robb became a Dodger fan himself in 1976 when he and his family would travel to Busch Stadium in St. Louis to watch the Dodgers play the Cardinals and was amazed at how many Dodger fans attended these games.
+Robb became a Dodger fan himself in 1976 when he and his family would make an annual trip from their Iowa home to Busch Stadium in St. Louis to watch the Dodgers play the Cardinals.
+As a youngster Robb was amazed at the number of Dodger fans who attended these games.
 Robb later played college and semi-pro baseball but was forced out of the game due to an elbow injury.